New 2022 Hyundai Elantra Hybrid

 Over the past few years, Hyundai has stepped up its hybrid game.
 The Ioniq became the first dedicated hybrid, plug-in hybrid, and all-electric vehicle in its range, offering 58 mpg and plenty of value.

-The Elantra Hybrid will take on the Honda Insight and Toyota Corolla Hybrid, two compact sedans that have a long history and greater market share than Hyundai.
-Hyundai hybrids can be more efficient, handsome, and affordable, as the Elantra Hybrid starts at $24,545.
+The Elantra Hybrid will take on the Honda Insight and Toyota Corolla Hybrid, two compact sedans with a long history and greater market share than Hyundai.
+However, Hyundai hybrids can be more efficient, handsome, and affordable, as the Elantra Hybrid starts at $24,545.

 Hyundai Elantra Hybrid Powertrain